AguaClara/Textbook/Clarification/Clarifier_Derivations.rst

 :math:`\bar v_{jet}` is defined as the velocity of the water jet exiting the diffuser.
 After exiting the diffuser, this water jet is sent into the jet reverser to make a 180 degree turn.
 Does the water jet change pressure or velocity as it exits the jet reverser?
 Do we need to consider the effects of a *vena contracta*?

 Recall that a :ref:`*vena contracta* <heading_what_is_a_vena_contracta>` is associated with a change in pressure that causes a contraction and subsequent acceleration of the fluid.
 Water exiting the diffuser is pointed directly down and the streamlines are straight and parallel, which means that the pressure across the streamlines is constant.
 Water exiting the jet reverser is pointed directly up and the streamlines are straight and parallel, which again means that the pressure across the streamlines is constant.
 Because the pressure is constant at the exit of the diffuser and at the exit of the jet reverser, we assume that the pressure of the water in the space between those two points is also constant because there is no physical barrier.
-If the pressure in this bottom section of the sedimentation tank is constant from the exit of the diffuser to the exit of the jet reverser, we can infer that they are equal.
+If the pressure in this bottom section of the clarifier is constant from the exit of the diffuser to the exit of the jet reverser, we can infer that they are equal.

 By Bernoulli, if the pressures between the exit of the diffuser to the exit of the jet reverser are equal then the velocities must also be equal.
 Bernoulli is applicable here because there is no flow expansion yet.
 The shear along the wall of the jet reverser is insignificant due to the short flow path.
 The water accelerates to account for the directional change but the absolute velocity does not change as it goes around the jet reverser.